Numerical Semigroups of Sally Type: Appendix

 We begin by adding the values from the table \ref{mainBox} assuming that $m \neq 2$ and $(m,n) \neq (3,4).$

 When $e$ is even, \eqref{even-odd} simplifies to the following:

 When $e$ is odd, \eqref{even-odd} simplifies to the following:

 \begin{acknowledgment*}{\rm This work was supported by the Association for Women in Mathematics under Grant No. NSF-DMS 2113506, which partially funded the Women in Commutative Algebra III Workshop.
+The workshop was hosted and financially supported by Banff International Research Station at its CMO Oaxaca location.
+Additional financial support was provided by the NSF grant DMS–2433082.
 Hema Srinivasan is supported by grants from Simons Foundation.
-K. Goel was also supported by grant CEX2021-001142-S (Excelencia Severo Ochoa) funded by MICIU/AEI/10.13039/501100011033 (Ministerio de Ciencia, Innovaci\'on y Universidades, Spain).
+Kriti Goel was also supported by grant CEX2021-001142-S (Excelencia Severo Ochoa) funded by MICIU/AEI/10.13039/501100011033 (Ministerio de Ciencia, Innovaci\'on y Universidades, Spain).
 We are also grateful to the software systems Singular \cite{Singular} and GAP \cite{NumericalSgps} for serving as an excellent source of inspiration. }\end{acknowledgment*}